Thursday, 8 January 2026

 [1 ] Mr. Jawahar, B.E[ Agri] he worked in Muscat, Dubai and currently he works in Doha, Qatar as Senior Irrigation Engineer with an American Multinational Technology company called Parsons Corporation and it focusses on infra structure engineering, etc. Parsons Corporation was included in the Fortune 1000 in 2020 and added to the S&P 400 in 2024.
 Er Jawahar married Ms. Violet Malar, a daughter of late Mr Mariadhas [ Indian Army] and this couple gave birth to the following children: [a] Dr. Joshua Navin Raja, M.B.B.S, and currently Dr. Joshua is working in Kanyakumari Mission Medical College, Muttom, [b] Mr. Joel Maneksha , B.Tech [ Agri Eng] from Karunya University and he works in Qatar, [c] Ms Sarah Christina, M.Sc [ Agri] and she is married to Mr Niven Mathew, M.E[ Mech] and he works as Software Engineer, and this couple is blessed with a baby boy by name Jaden Lucas[ 2 months old],

-[2] Dr. Rajesh, M.B.B.S M.D [Forensic science] works as HOD at Govt Medical College Asaripallam.
-He married Ms Merlin, M.Sc, M.Ed, and she is working as Head Mistress in a Govt Hr Sec School at Sanmugarengapuram.
+[2] Dr. Rajesh, M.B.B.S M.D, D.N.B.
+[Forensic Medicine] works as HOD at Govt Medical College Asaripallam.
+He married Ms Merlin Magesh, M.Sc, M.Phil, M.Ed, and she is working as Head Mistress in a Govt Hr Sec School at Sanmugarengapuram.
 And this couple gave birth to the following children: [a] Ms. Dr. Rensha Caroline, MBBS, and she got 245 th rank in all India Neet exam and has joined M.D, in Tirunelveli Medical College recently, and [b] Ms. Hanah is doing her BDS in Raja Dental College, Vadakankukulam,

 [3] Mrs. Dr. Priyadharshini, MBBS and she is working at a Primary Health Centre at Thirukanankudi and she is married to Dr. Mathivanan, MBBS, DCH, and he practices at Kalakadu This couple is blessed with the following children: [a] Dr. John Kingsley, MBBS and he is doing his MD [ Pathology in Chennai and [b] a daughter and she is doing her M.A[ English] in Tirunelveli

 [4] Mr. Ravindran, B.E, M.S[ IT] has completed his service with Bahwans Toyota Dealer in Muscat and Abu Dhabi.
 Now he resides at Vallioor.
-He is married to Ms Eileeen, daughter of late Captain Moni and she is working as PG Teacher at Vallioor Concordia Hr Sec School and this couple gave birth to the following children [a] a daughter and she is doing her MD in Philippines, and [2] second daughter is doing her 12th Std.
+He is working as a Manager and Correspondent of an IELC.
+School.
+He is a Trust Board Member of IELC.
+He is married to Ms Eailin Rency,M.sc[ Microbiology], M.Sc, [Biotechnology], M.Phil, B.Ed, and she is a daughter of late Former Territorial Commander, Salvation Army, Col. Moni and she is working as PG Teacher at Vallioor Concordia Hr Sec School and this couple gave birth to the following children [a] Ms.Angelin Rociny and she is doing her MD in Philippines, and [2] Ms. Helen Jessica is doing her 12th Std[CBSE, Kings Scchool].

 ConclusionMr.
-P. Rajiah worked as BT Assistant and PG Assistant in Concordia High Schools and Hr.
-Sec Schools at Putetti, Vallioor, Nagercoil and Vadakkankulam finally he retired as Hr Sec School Headmaster.
-As his illustrious forefathers he had been promoted to glory, but he lives in our minds.
+P. Rajiah, M A, M.Ed, worked as BT Assistant and PG Assistant in Concordia High Schools and Hr.
+Sec Schools at Putetti, Vallioor, and then he worked as the Headmaster at the Concordia High School in Nagercoil from 1st of June 1991 to 30th of May 1994. and finally, he worked as the Headmaster of Vadakkankulam Concordia Higher Secondary School from 1st of June 1994, till his retirement on the 30th of May 1995, with great efficacy and distinction.
+Mr. P. Rajiah after having fought a consistent and relentless fight for the cause of justice for all, passed away from this world on 10th of August 2020; but he lives in our minds.
 He was a smart man, he always dressed well and looked handsome, he always used to walk like a Soldier.
 He was an efficacious Teacher and good administrator.
 He rubbed his shoulders with all sections of people with ease.
 He lived like a trailblazer for the cause of education of his children and rural students.
 He had special compassion and concern for poor and marginalised people.
+He was honest, bold and a God-fearing man.
 He believed that education would liberate the under privileged people from all types of chains and ignorance...It is not possible to accommodate all the aspects of his real life within the space of this Blogpost and so I will end this Blogspot with the following sentence.
 "Dear Mr P. Rajiah was a remarkable man, he loved his mother country and its people, we thank God for him, and we are proud of him"

 END